Belinda Green: Personal life

 Green met Neville James Browne in May 1993, and began living together in November 1993, in Sydney.
-Browne is an Australian-born businessman and investor, he was born in 1946.
-He has two sons, from a previous partner By the 18th of December 1993, the couple were married in a Catholic church with a small ceremony.
-Greens daughters’ Jessie and Sally were living altogether with Browne.
+Browne is an Australian-born businessman and investor.
+He was born in 1946.
+He has two sons from a previous partner By the 18th of December 1993, the couple were married in a Catholic church with a small ceremony.
+Green’s daughters, Jessie and Sally, were living with their mother and Browne.

 Browne was an entrepreneur, and in 1989 developed a “remote personal training concept”, called the ‘Hayle system’.
-Upon Brownes’ request, Green became part of the promoting of this business venture, where she worked 18–20 hours weekly, and was the name, face and spokesperson’ of Hayle.
+Upon Browne.s request, Green became part of the promotions for this business venture, where she worked 18–20 hours weekly, and was the name, face and spokesperson of Hayle.

 However, the scheme was unsuccessful as in February 1997, operations at Hayle concluded.
 In turn, Browne lost approximately $A 4M invested into the business.
 Browne and Green shared a rural property at Cedar Brush Creek, which they sold in 1994.

-On the 1st of January 1997, the two parties separated under the same roof.
-Shortly after, on the 25 January 1997, Belinda and her daughters moved out.
-On 21 September 1998, property settlement proceedings began, with the Judge awarding Green 36% of the couples net value of $4,039,133, and awarding Browne the remaining 64%.
-Browne made an appeal on the property settlements in 1999, where the judge agreed to reduce Green's awards to 33 1/3% and increase Brownes’ to 66 2/3%.
+On 1 January 1997, the two parties separated under the same roof.
+Shortly after, on 25 January 1997, Belinda and her daughters moved out.
+On 21 September 1998, property settlement proceedings began, with the Judge awarding Green 36% of the couple’s net value of $4,039,133, and awarding Browne the remaining 64%.
+Browne made an appeal on the property settlements in 1999, where the judge agreed to reduce Green's awards to 33 1/3% and increase Browne's to 66 2/3%.